mhlotto/scitt-scrapi-dependencytrack/README.md

 # scitt-scrapi-dependencytrack

-This repo will contain end-to-end docs for SCITT and SCRAPI, including a reference Transparency Service flow and Dependency-Track verification and refresh demos [1].
+This repo will host end-to-end docs for SCITT and SCRAPI, covering a reference Transparency Service flow plus Dependency-Track SBOM receipt verification and refresh demos.

 Planned scope: